urhprimozic/Backgammon/README.md

 Computer player uses Monte Carlo Tree Search with intuitive hevristic.
 Heavily inspired by the work at [alpha zero general](https://github.com/suragnair/alpha-zero-general).

 ## Usage
-Game menus are in Slovene.
-To play a new game, select player type from the **Nova igra** menu.
-To change the difficulty of computer player, click **Težavnost**.
+To play a new game, select player type from the **New game** menu.
+To change the difficulty of computer player, click **AI dificulty**.

 To make a move, first click **ROLL DICE**, than click and drag desired movable chip to a desired location.
 Off board chips are stored on the right side, removed chips are on the wood in the middle.